Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

     *Example: What is the capital and the population of France?*
   - `Generator`, `Rewriter`
 * - **Conversational questions**
-  - Questions made as part of a conversation, first message describe the context of the question that is ask in the last message, also tests the rewriter
+  - Questions made as part of a conversation, first message describes the context of the question that is asked in the last message, also tests the rewriter

     *Example: (two separate messages)*
       - *I would like to know some information about France.*